Locations:

 How do I prepare for an albumin blood test?

 You don’t need to do anything special to prepare for an albumin blood test.
-Your healthcare provider may want you to fast (not eat or drink) before the test if you’re having other blood tests in addition to the albumin test.
+Your healthcare provider may want you to fast (not eat or drink) before the test if you’re having other blood tests in addition to this one.
 You may also need to stop taking certain medications before the test.
 Some drugs can affect albumin levels in the blood.

 What happens during an albumin blood test?